Sōta Fujii: 2023–2026: Continued dominance and becoming the first 8-crown title holder

 In the 50th Kiō title match (February–March 2025), Fujii successfully defended his Kiō title holder by defeating Yasuhiro Masuda 3 games to none.
 The title was Fujii's 27th overall, which moved him into a tie for 5th place on the all-time major title holder's list with Kōji Tanigawa.
 Fujii passed Tanigawa about a week later when he won his 28th major title by defeating in the 74th Ōshō title match (January–March 2025) 4 games to 1.
 On March 16, 2025, Fujii defeated Masataka Goda in the finals of the 74th NHK Cup tournament to win the tournament for the second time.
 Fujii and Nagase met once again in 83rd Meijin title match (April–May 2025), with Fujii defending his Meijin crown by a score of 4 games to 1.
 The following month, Fujii maintained his 7-crown status and won the Kisei title match for the sixth consecutive year by defeating challenger Kazuo Sugimoto 3 games to none in the 96th Kisei Title Match (June 2025).
 In the 66th Ōi title match against (July–September 2025), Fujii successfully defended his Ōi title by winning the match 4 games to 2.
 It was his 6th consecutive Ōi title and his 31st major title overall.
 Fujii, however, was unable to defend his Ōza title and fell to 6-crown status after losing the 73rd Ōza title match (September–October 2025) to 3 games to 2.

 Fujii qualified for the Lifetime Ryūō title in November 2025 when he defeated 4 games to none in the 38th Ryūō Title Match (October–November 2025) to win the title for the fifth consecutive year.
 Fujii is the third person after and to qualify for the Lifetime Ryūō title and the youngest at 23 years old to do so.
+He also finished runner up in the Ginga tournament for the third consecutive year after losing to in the final of the 33rd Ginga Tournament.
+The actual game was played on October 24, 2025, but was recorded for later broadcast on the Igo & Shogi Channel; so, the final result was not made public until December 30, 2025.